Our Technical Contributors are the lifeblood of EMEAPP. These experts are closely involved with EMEAPP’s mission of restoration and preservation.

 “Texas” Steve Korchak

-A Senior R&D Biochemist and Project Scientist by profession for a fortune 100 Diagnostics Pharma company.
-Also worked with two pair of noble prize winners in R&D at the University of Texas HSCD.
-Operated the computerized laser stimulated fluorescence activated analytical flow cytometry facility to help detect leukemia cells in the blood and on various other research projects.
-Worked with NMR – Nuclear Magnetic Resonance in chemistry research to identify synthesized DNA base analogs.
-I enjoy all things scientific.
+“Texas” Steve is a Senior R&D Biochemist and Project Scientist by profession for a Fortune 100 Diagnostics Pharma company.
+He also worked with two pair of Nobel prize winners in R&D at the University of Texas HSCD.
+He has worked on projects such as detecting leukemia cells in the blood using computerized laser stimulated fluorescence activated analytical flow cytometry and has also used Nuclear Magnetic Resonance to identify synthesized DNA base analogs.
+In other words, he enjoys all things scientific.

 Tim Warneck